brainage04/BrainageHUD/README.md

 # Todo
 overhaul config with proper overrides add waypoints
+reachhud: add option to only update reachhud on left click (for pvp)
 performancehud: get GPU to work with Minecraft's existing GPU profiler
 keystrokeshud: smooth color transitions for key press/release events